SHRIMP AND VEGGIE STIR FRY

 • In a small bowl, whisk together the soy sauce or tamari, lime juice, sriracha and sesame oil.
 Set aside.

-• Heat 1 tbsp of oil in a large skillet, electric wok or regular wok over medium high heat.
+• Heat 1 tbsp of oil in a large skillet, electric wok, or regular wok over medium high heat.
 Once hot, add the carrots and cook for 2-3 minutes, stirring frequently.
 Add the red peppers and stir for an additional couples of minutes.
 Add the mushrooms and reduce the heat to medium.
 Cook for an additional few minutes, until mushrooms are coated in the oil and cooked through (you may need to add an extra splash of oil here to make sure nothing sticks).

 • Add the minced ginger and half of the green onions and stir until well combined and fragrant, about a minute.
 Add the bok choy and cook for an additional couple of minutes until starting to wilt and mostly cooked through.
 Season the veggies with salt and pepper.